-Nineties super group Damn Yankees featuring L-R Tommy Shaw, Ted Nugent, Jack Blades, and Michael Cartellone live in Denver July 9, 1992 performing Tommy Shaw’s Styx song “Renegade.
-Turn this one up!
+Nineties super group Damn Yankees featuring Michael Cartellone, Tommy Shaw, Jack Blades, and Ted Nugent live in Denver July 9, 1992 performing Tommy Shaw’s Styx song “Renegade”

-On July 4th weekend in 1978, almost 100,000 people crammed into the Cotton Bowl in Dallas, TX on the hottest day of the decade to watch Van Halen, Heart, Ted Nugent, Aerosmith, Journey, Eddie Money, Walter Egan, Head East, & Frank Marino.
-It was one of the first stadium rock shows of this magnitude ever […]
+On July 4th weekend in 1978, almost 100,000 people crammed into the Cotton Bowl in Dallas for the first Texxas Jam on the hottest day of the decade to watch Van Halen, Heart, Ted Nugent, Aerosmith, Journey, Eddie Money, Walter Egan, Head East, & Frank Marino.
+It was one of the first stadium rock shows of this magnitude ever held in the South

-Guitarslinger Gary Hoey showed up at my Friday remote broadcast on Dallas/Ft.Worth radio Q102 in October 1993, and he brought his guitar and effects rack to play live.
-Gary played a medley of the Dutch band Focus hit from twenty years earlier,“Hocus Pocus” ( minus the yodeling ), along with a six string salute to […]
+Guitarslinger Gary Hoey had burst upon the scene that year with Animal Instinct , showing up at my Friday afternoon live remote broadcast on Dallas/Ft.Worth radio Q102 in October 1993, and he brought his guitar and effects rack to play live.
+Gary launched into the Dutch band Focus hit “Hocus Pocus” from twenty years earlier […]